openeuropa/oe_theme/README.md

 - If your site does use a sub-them which displays the language switcher block, then you'll need to move it to the `site_header_secondary` region yourself

+### Upgrade to 2.15.0

+#### Dropdown UI pattern

+In 2.15.0 we dropped support for the `Dropdown` ui pattern which will be removed in the next major version.
+Few options which can help to mitigate the impact:

+- Move introduced in 2.15.0 rework of `Dropdown` implementation UI pattern in your custom component or subtheme.
+- Use ECL Expandable (as an alternative to previously used `legacy-dropdown` ECL component) component directly.

 ### Upgrade from 1.x to 2.x

 - The following patterns have been removed on 2.x: